Star Wars is dead, Gen-Xers. Get over it | ZDNet

 We have to say goodbye

-Unfortunately, in real life, shortly after the film's release, we lost Carrie Fisher -- so seeing the way her character was dealt with in The Last Jedi was that much more painful and an insult to injury for many of us.
+Unfortunately, in real life, shortly after the release of the second film in the new trilogy, we lost Carrie Fisher -- so seeing the way her character was dealt with in The Last Jedi was that much more painful and an insult to injury for many of us.

 I am not going to go into spoiler territory, but I think a lot of us Gen-Xers are not happy with how it ends for Luke, either.
 It doesn't reflect on the character well, in my opinion, and it doesn't give us full closure.
-And we'll never get closure with Leia.
+And we'll never get full closure with Leia (author's note/spoiler: particularly even with the way she is dealt with in The Rise of Skywalker).

 But, let's face it, the actors were getting on in years.
-You can't have a transition to a new plot line and new characters without including them somehow.
+You can't have a transition to a new plotline and new characters without including them somehow.
 So, we have to say goodbye.

-It hurts because the original actors are in in their mid-sixties or older (Harrison Ford, for example, is two years older than my father), and we are now of the age where our own parents are touching their twilight years, so all of this hits us right in the feels.
+It hurts because the original actors are in their mid-sixties or older (Harrison Ford, for example, is two years older than my father), and we are now of the age where our parents are touching their twilight years, so all of this hits us right in the feels.

-The millennials and Gen Ys will never completely understand why we are so upset.
+The Gen-Y millennials and Gen Zs will never completely understand why we are so upset.
 They don't have context.

 Read also: Which is better: 'Star Trek' or 'Star Wars'? | The Droids of Star Wars: Feel the Dark Side | 27 Star Wars goodies you can download and 3D print right now